How Can I Use a Personal Loan for Auto Repair Expenses?

 Owning a car is often considered a component of the American Dream, and it’s also necessary to get around in many areas throughout the United States.
 But owning a car has ongoing costs beyond auto loan repayment, and it can be difficult for many Americans to keep up with those expenses.

-The average cost to own and operate a car driven 15,000 miles annually is $9,282 per year, according to a report from AAA.
+The average cost to own and operate a car that’s driven 15,000 miles annually is $9,282 per year, according to a report from AAA.
 That includes costs like fuel, insurance premiums, and (you guessed it) repairs.

 While you can build these costs into your budget, it’s not unusual for a car repair to come as a surprise.
 Routine maintenance aside, you might incur damage to your vehicle not covered by your insurance policy, or you might have an unaffordable deductible.
 Even before the current economic downturn, 37% of Americans would have had difficulty coming up with the cash for a $400 emergency expense, according to the Federal Reserve.
-And if you’re like 63% of Americans, you’ve been living paycheck to paycheck since the pandemic hit the U.S. last year.
+And if you’re like 63% of Americans, you’ve been living paycheck to paycheck since the pandemic hit the United States last year.
 If that’s the case, you won’t be prepared for a surprise vehicle expense.

 But if your car becomes undrivable due to a necessary repair, you could lose access to your income.
 Ninety-one percent of workers drive a car to get to work, and while alternatives are available in some cities, options are limited in others.
 Furthermore, public transit systems have certainly lost appeal in the era of social distancing.